Maher-OUALI/BestiolesProject/README.txt

 Configuration:
 The config file config.txt probides parameters to tweak before starting the simulation.

+NAME is the name of the experiment, this allows to save csv with specific names

 MAX_TIME Maximum time of simulation (0 for unlimited) STEP_LOG_FREQ Fraquency of state logging (0 for dissabled) INIT_BESTIOLES_NB Initial number of bestioles